MeNiks/Analyze-Memory/README.md

 # Analyze-Memory

-This project generates data to understant memory allocations in app.
+This project generates data to understand memory allocations in app.